-Update December 2016: As some of you may know, China’s Great Firewall did a number of upgrades in 2015.
-While many of these best VPNs for China experienced problems immediately following the upgrade, I have tested each of these VPNs this past August to confirm that they are still fully operational.
+Update February 2017: As some of you may know, China’s Great Firewall did a number of upgrades in 2016 and even stronger controls in January 2017.
+While even the best VPNs for China experience periodic problems when these updates occur, I continually test each of these VPNs to confirm that they are still fully operational.
 All discounts are current as of this month so feel confident to use them!

 Over the past

-This has not been a simple review process for me – and I hope that the effort I put into this can give you confidence that what I am sharing are my honest opinions on these companies.
+This has not been a simple review process for me – and I hope that the effort I put into this can give you confidence that even though there are affiliate links below, what I am sharing are my honest opinions on these companies.
 Currently there are just too many “review websites” who spent 5 minutes trying out a service or worse yet, are owned by particular VPN company in an effort to disparage their competitors.

 I originally did this research for my primary website, FarWestChina.com, which is why you’ll see the FWC intro before each video.
 I’ve gone into extensive detail on good VPN options for China on that site as well.